StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 the multi pattern algorithm.
 There can be only one buffer as this will guarantee a perfect partitions of the ruleset.
 And once the MPM algorithm has returned there will be just a really small subset of signatures to evaluate.
-Ideally if the pattern is well choosen, Suricata may just have one single signature to evaluate.
+Ideally if the pattern is well chosen, Suricata may just have one single signature to evaluate.

 Let's use this signature as example ::